Makktu/NoteJS/README.md

 ## Usage

-1. Download the single HTML file (`notejs.html`)
+1. Download the single HTML file (`note-js.html`).
+Nothing else needed.
-2. Open it in any modern browser
+2. Open it in any modern browser.
-3. Start writing JavaScript in the left panel
+3. Start writing vanilla JavaScript in the left panel.
-4. Run your code with the Run button or Ctrl+Enter/Cmd+Enter
+4. Run the code with the Run button or Ctrl+Enter/Cmd+Enter.
-5. See the output in the right panel
+5. See the output in the right panel.

 ## Code Completion